Not20913/TimWang/README.md

 ## Portfolio: History and Philosophy of Science

 Communicating ideas effectively through writing is important.
 This includes addressing the audience in the appropriate way, formulating arguments logically with supporting evidence, having a well-organized structure and etc. These paper which I wrote in various history and philosophy courses hopefully showcases some of these skills.
-Each of the topics are explained in the introductions of each paper, and most should be easily digestible without subject specific knowledge.
+Each of the topics are explained in the introductions of each paper, and most should be easily digestible without excessive subject specific knowledge.

 #### Theme: History and Philosophy of Artificial Intelligence